Salangen Airport, Elvenes

-Salangen Airport, Elvenes (Salangen flyplass, Elvenes; ICAO: ENLV) is a general aviation airport located at Elvenes in Salangen Municipality in Troms og Finnmark county, Norway.
+Salangen Airport, Elvenes (Salangen flyplass, Elvenes; ICAO: ENLV) is a general aviation airport located at Elvenes in Salangen Municipality in Troms county, Norway.
 It features a grass runway measuring 800 by 80 m.
 It also has a water airport located on Øvrevann.
 The municipal airport is solely used for air sports.

 The first use of the area as an airstrip was by the Norwegian Army Air Service in 1915.
 A permanent structure was established in 1919 and remained the sole land airport of the Air Service in Northern Norway until it was supplemented by Bardufoss Air Station in 1938.
 Elvenes was mostly used for aerial support of Norwegian Army exercises.
 The airfield was upgraded in May 1940 as part of the Norwegian Campaign under the auspice of the Royal Air Force.
 It was surrendered to Luftwaffe, who used it sparingly as a reserve for Bardufoss.
 The Royal Norwegian Air Force (RNoAF) took possession in 1945 and used it mostly for Army exercise support.
 Since 2001 there has been regular civilian use and the municipality bought the facility in 2006.